 to expose your add-on and its integrated documentation.

 mode, where the rendered view cannot be modified but is designed to be

-close to the interactive one, but the layout is much more stable.
-Its
+similar to the interactive one, but the layout does not depend on User

 uses Graphviz, an open source graph visualization software.